45i/AutoInput-Manipulator/README.md

 ### NOTE: This project does **NOT** comply with the intentions of the original project (ie. be short and precise), however this forked version aims to have more features and be a LOT longer

+# As of 13th July, 2021, this project has ended and will no more be updated